 I do not accept new clients in crisis, with active alcohol or drug addictions or who have an unresolved history or risk of danger to themselves or others, and who have suicidal ideation.
 My work is more insight-oriented than providing symptom control or helping with chronic problems getting through the day — such as people with progressing dementia, which may require frequent assessments (see below).

 I am sometimes approached by people who are assured by my doctoral level of training.
 There are many highly qualified therapists who have earned master’s-level degrees but have specialties I do not cover, such as domestic violence, life-threatening eating disorders or self-harm.
-I sometimes seek consultation with them.
-Sometimes I am asked to prescribe medication, but that is not something I can provide within my license and training.
+I sometimes seek consultation with those professionals.

 Psychotherapy, Not Assessments or Medication Management